SproutSeeds/201-final-project/markdown-extra/MVP_STRETCH.md

 Creating a form of up to 10 questions to set the PIN demographic.

 FORM
-1. Gender  -- shelter
+1. Gender
-2. Age     -- shelter
+2. Age
 3. Number of Kids
 4. Food Needed?
-5. Religious Restrictions
-6. Name with opportunity to opt out
-7. Drug Treatment Needed
+5. Drug Treatment Needed
-8. Alcohol Treatment Needed
+6. Alcohol Treatment Needed
-9. General Counseling Therapy
+7. General Counseling Therapy
-10. Interested in Career Support
+8. Contact information for you.

 Having atleast 3 catch all default resources to provide to the PIN.
 Store all the answers to the form.